Content material of the fabric

 Colleen on July 31, 2020 at 2:05pm

-I’m also wondering where I can view my dividend history, and where they go.
-It appears that they’re being added to my cash fund, maybe?
-But I would like to see a history/log
+I am additionally questioning the place I can view my dividend historical past, and the place they go.
+It seems that they’re being added to my money fund, perhaps?
+However I want to see a historical past/log